utsav0/daily-dev-tips/src/pages/posts/software-design-principles-dry.md

 There you go.
 I hope you learned something about not repeating yourself in code.

-I am looking forward to hearing what kind of things you do that you could optimize?
+I am looking forward to hearing what things you do that you could optimize.

 ### Thank you for reading, and let's connect!